ISUgenomics/bioinformatics-workbook/dataWrangling/NCBI_Data_Submission.md

 ![](assets/biosamplefig2SampleType.png)

-Now the real work starts, which is highly dependent on the collections of your organisms attributes.
+Now the real work starts, which is highly dependent on the collection of your organisms attributes.

 ![](assets/Biosampleattributes.png)

 When many samples are to be deposited, the easiest method is to download and fill in the excel template.
 As is explained in the text at the top of the Biosample excel sheet: green columns are required, yellow are optional, and blue colors need info in at least one field.
 If you run your cursor over each colored header then you can get more information on what is acceptable.

 Here I added a "sample name" that was unique to each specimen, a "sample title", the "bioproject accession" that we created previously, the organism (*Genus species*), the isolate/breed, the host/isolation source, collection date, the geographic location in a specific format (Country:city state) and the tissue source.
-Save your excel file and attach to the attribute screen.
+Save your excel file and attach at the attribute screen.
 ![](assets/BiosampleAttributesExcelSheet.png)

 Once NCBI agrees that you've entered all the information in correctly, you can move to the submit screen.